Space & Service Design

 The Postgraduate in Space and Service Design stimulates designers to be socially aware and proactive change agents in their design community.

-This programme is developed in collaboration with the Unit Interior, Design & Architecture
+This programme is developed in collaboration with the department Interior, Design & Architecture

 - First Semester